To mortgage folk across the country, it’s an age-old question: “Lock or float?”

 - Your loan officer or broker may be able to advise you on which move to make

 When you submit a home loan application, you will be asked if you want to lock in your mortgage rate or float the rate.

-So if the lender says you can lock in an interest rate of 5% on your mortgage today, and you’re happy with that, they can lock it in for you.
+So if the lender says you can lock in an interest rate of 3% on your 30-year fixed-rate mortgage today, and you’re happy with that, they can lock it in for you.

 This ensures that your rate will not change, even if mortgage rates spike higher over the days and weeks after you lock.

 At the same time, this means you won’t be able to take advantage of a lower mortgage rate, assuming they drop even lower as your loan closing date approaches.

 Conversely, if you choose to float your rate, you’re essentially telling the lender that you don’t like where rates are at, and want to wait for better.